JaeYeopHan/webpack_tutorial/README.md

 # Webpack2 Tutorial
 This repository is a tutorial repository provided for beginner who start webpack2.
-A description of the `webpack.config.js` file is posted on the [blog](https://jaeyeophan.github.io/).
+_This tutorial is based on webpack of [version 2.5.0 release](https://github.com/webpack/webpack/releases)_ A description of the `webpack.config.js` file is posted on the [blog](https://jaeyeophan.github.io/).

 ## Usage
 #### First, Check the branch!